-During 2019 our key financial objective to ensure at least 75% of all net revenues were allocated towards player welfare and development was achieved and exceeded at 81%.
+During 2020 our key financial objective to ensure at least 75% of all net revenues were allocated towards player welfare and development was achieved and exceeded at 81%.

-- Revenue decreased by 0.5% while there was an increase in the overall expenditure of 2.9%. - Total programme engagements increased by 43% and total individual player engagements increased by 31%.
-A significant procurement exercise in 2019 identified savings which allowed the Association to do a lot more for our members with similar resources. - Net assets increased as a result of an operating surplus of €87,674.
-The surplus represents 1.2% of total revenue for the year. - The Association has reported a net surplus of €87,674 in 2019 compared to €306,300 in 2018.
+- Revenue decreased by 15% while there was a decrease in the overall expenditure of 15%. - Total programme engagements decreased by 8% and total individual player engagements decreased by 7%. - Direct costs which are mainly related to fundraising activity decreased by 85%.
+Due to the Covid 19 pandemic there were no fundraising activities in the USA. - Operating costs decreased by 52% with targeted cost reductions across all areas of variable expenditure. - As a result, we can report an operating pre-tax surplus of €527,717.
+The surplus represents 16% of total revenue for the year. - The Association has reported a net surplus of €467,289 in 2020 compared to €87,674 in 2019.
 The increase in our reserves should give confidence to stakeholders that the association's finances are being managed appropriately and prudently for our members benefit.

-Throughout 2019 the GPA continued to monitor its risk management framework; identifying risks, prioritising them and setting out mitigation approaches and accountabilities for the highest priority items.
+Throughout 2020 the GPA continued to monitor its risk management framework, identifying risks, prioritising them and setting out mitigation approaches and accountabilities for the highest priority items.
 These risks are reviewed at every Audit & Risk committee meeting and at least annually by our Board of Directors.
 Key risks have been identified that have the potential to affect the association.